 Corporate Plan 2019-20

 Message from the CEO

-In 2011, the Commonwealth and all state and territories entered into the National Health Reform Agreement.
-One of the outcomes agreed was that the parties improve the patient access to services and public hospital efficiency through the use of Activity Based Funding based on a National Efficient Price.
+In 2011, the Commonwealth and all states and territories entered into the National Health Reform Agreement.
+One of the outcomes agreed was that the parties improve the patient access to services and public hospital efficiency through the use of activity based funding based on a national efficient price.
 IHPA’s primary role is to determine the National Efficient Price for public hospital services funded on an activity basis, and the National Efficient Cost for services that are block funded.

-IHPA’s principle vehicles for promoting efficiency are its determination of the National Efficient Price (NEP) and the National Efficient Cost (NEC) for public hospital services annually, and building national classification systems for all hospital services.
+IHPA’s principal vehicles for promoting efficiency are its determination of the National Efficient Price (NEP) and the National Efficient Cost (NEC) for public hospital services annually and building national classification systems for all hospital services.

 Classifying an activity undertaken by a hospital and then accurately pricing that activity enables transparent and efficient comparisons to be made between hospitals and jurisdictions.
 In making such comparisons possible, IHPA plays a lead role in the introduction of a nationally consistent and effective ABF system.

 The Agency’s purpose and activity structure

 - To determine the NEP and the NEC for public hospital services.

 - Refine and develop hospital classification systems.